bcage29/az-vpn-with-dns/README.md

 1. Open the Azure VPN client app and choose connect
 1. Log in using your Entra ID to establish the VPN connection to your Azure VNET from your machine
-1. You should be able to ping your machines and access your Azure Networks and via the private IP address
+1. You should be able to ping your machines, access your Azure Networks and resolve resources to their private IP addresses

     > Note: For more detailed steps, refer to the [Point-to-Site documentation](https://learn.microsoft.com/en-us/azure/vpn-gateway/point-to-site-entra-gateway#download)

 ## Container Images

-The two containers I am using for [DNS](https://ghcr.io/bcage29/az-dns-forwarder:latest) and [IP Sync](https://ghcr.io/bcage29/az-dns-forwarder/ip-sync:latest) are available on GitHub Container Registry and free for use.
+The two containers I am using for [DNS](https://ghcr.io/bcage29/az-dns-forwarder:latest) and [IP Address Sync](https://ghcr.io/bcage29/az-dns-forwarder/ip-sync:latest) are available on GitHub Container Registry and free for use.
 If you want to build your own images, the source code is available in the [containers](./containers) directory.

 Format for pushing to github container registry `ghcr.io/OWNER/IMAGE_NAME:TAG`